Guelph Collegiate Vocational Institute

 The Guelph Collegiate Vocational Institute (GCVI, Guelph C.V.I., GC) is a public high school located in Guelph, Ontario, Canada.
-The school is the oldest continuously operating public high school in Guelph, and the third oldest in the province of Ontario, Canada.
+Founded in 1854, it is the oldest continuously operating public high school in Guelph and the third oldest continuously operating public high schools in Ontario, Canada.
+The school is part of the Upper Grand District School Board and is known for its long history, and its International Baccalaureate (IB) program.